HaoKang-Timmy/finetune/README.md

 | Place365 | 32          | 256        | False               | True            | 1.12s                                 | 0.344s              |
 | Place365 | 32          | 256        | True                | False           | 1.68s                                 | 0.412s              |

 We could see that a relatively bigger batch size performs faster.
-Also, CPU workers could benefit from load time.
+Also, CPU workers could benefit load time.
 Also, `cudnn.deterministic` and `cudnn.benchmark` affects a lot about performance.
 In small datasets(such as CIFAR10), these elements affect little about performance speed.
 In large datasets, these affect a lot.

 # 3 Finetune Mobilenet with Place365